 The Services are rendered “as is” and “as available” and are used at your own discretion and risk.

-2.3 We will establish and maintain reasonable security measures to secure the integrity and confidentiality of any personal information that we host or store for you as referred to in section 19 of the Protection of Personal Information Act 2013 (POPI).
+2.3.
+We will establish and maintain reasonable security measures to secure the integrity and confidentiality of any personal information that we host or store for you as referred to in Section 19 of the Protection of Personal Information Act 4 of 2013 (POPIA).

 3.2.
 We provide Servers, space on shared Servers and hosting of Customer Servers, together with web services and email facilities for web sites controlled by individuals or companies that do not have their own web servers.

 3.3.
 We will only be required to give you the Server type and configuration that is advertised at the time you decide to obtain the Service from us.
 If you are an existing Customer and you wish to upgrade to a new Server, we may charge you an additional setup fee.

 3.4.
 We will use all reasonable steps to verify the identity of your representative that wishes to access your Server at the Location.
 However, we will not be liable for any loss or damage you suffer because of a non-authorised person gaining access to your Server at the Location.
 You must notify us in writing of your representatives who are entitled to access your Server at the Location.

 3.5.
 If we find that you have breached any of these Specific Terms, we may exercise any rights we may have available to us in law, including (without notice) the right to terminate access to any Services, or suspend or terminate any Services (which may include the deletion of your data).